Negotiation Idioms

 - to be liked or successful

-My idea to increase the number of employee evaluations went over well with the new manager.
+My idea about employee evaluations went over well with the new manager.

 hammer out (an agreement or a deal)